NativeScript/docs-v7/core-concepts/application-management.md

 ```
 ## iOS UIApplicationDelegate

-Since NativeScript 1.3 you can specify custom UIApplicationDelegate for the iOS application:
+Since NativeScript 1.3, you can specify custom UIApplicationDelegate for the iOS application.

 ### Example
 ``` JavaScript